 Here are a few reasons not to give chocolate, as popular of a gift as it is.
 First, there is no shortage of sweets around the holidays.
 Sugar cookies, cakes, and pies abound.
 Your gift of chocolate may not stand out as much as you would like it to stand out.

 Next, flu season is here.
-Most chocolate (even dark) has an abundant amount of sugar in it, and your recipient may become ill
+Most chocolate (even dark) has an abundant amount of sugar in it, and you do not want to give a gift that will be detrimental to the recipient’s health.

 4. Giving a collectible.